 Personal data are not to be kept longer than necessary for the purposes for which they are collected and processed.
 To abide by this principle, organizations are advised to place a time limit on such data after which it is reviewed or erased.

-Making use of appropriate measures, organizations should ensure personal data is well protected against unauthorized access, unlawful use, and against loss, damage/destruction.
+Making use of appropriate measures, organizations should ensure personal data is well protected against unauthorized access, unlawful use, and loss, damage, or destruction.
 The security and confidentiality of the data are first and foremost during processing.

 7. Accountability